e-psi-lon/OreCrops/README.md

 2. Drop a wheat seed or nether wart
 3. Drop a block of your desired mineral (or 2 netherite ingots for netherite wart)
 4. The mineral seed/wart will spawn

-## Installation & Download 📥
-> [!NOTE]
-> The datapack is not released yet.
-Watch this space for updates!

-1. Download the latest release
-2. Place the datapack in your world's `datapacks` folder
-3. Reload your world (`/reload`) or close and reopen it

 ## Requirements 📋